GrapheneOS/hardened_malloc/README.md

 Large allocations beyond the largest slab allocation size class (128k by default) are guaranteed to have randomly sized guard regions to the left and right.
 Random and FIFO address space quarantines provide use-after-free detection.
-We need to test whether the cost of random tags is acceptable to enabled them by default, since they would be useful for:
+We need to test whether the cost of random tags is acceptable to enable them by default, since they would be useful for:

 - probabilistic detection of overflows